NazarH/events-calendar/README.md

 - Use command to access to ngrok server (in command line)
 - Add generated adress, from ngrok, to method "setWebhook()" in Telegram/BotController
 - Subscribe to bot - https://t.me/EventRemindersNotificationBot & send message with registered email
+- Mailtrap was used to send mail locally (need to register and attach it to the .env file)
 - php artisan schedule:work

 ## EventsCalendar.
 Execution time